Powered by Salure

 Clarifying metric roles and avoiding overlap

 A central glossary with examples keeps teams aligned and makes comparisons meaningful.
+Definitions should be linked to dashboard logic so users can understand how each number is calculated and when to use it.

 What measurement errors are common when teams search for “attrition meaning” or “define attrition”?